JayeshHadke/Cryptography-Network-Security/README.md

 Types :

 - Specific Security Mechanism
-    - security rules design for specific layers
+    - security rules design for OSI model
 - Prevasive Security Mechanism
-    - security rules design for all types of layers (a standard rules of every Security Mechanism must have)
+    - security rules design for all types of models (a standard rules of every Security Mechanism must have)

 *Specific Security Mechanism*